Trajan's Column

 Trajan's Column was originally flanked by two sections of the Ulpian Library, a Greek chamber and a Latin chamber, which faced each other and had walls lined with niches and wooden bookcases for scrolls.
-The Latin chamber likely contained Trajan's commentary on the Roman-Dacian Wars, the Dacica, which most scholars agree was intended to be echoed in the spiralling, sculpted narrative design of Trajan's Column.
+The Latin chamber likely contained Trajan's lost commentary on the Roman-Dacian Wars, the Dacica, which most scholars agree was intended to be echoed in the spiralling, sculpted narrative design of Trajan's Column.

 Frieze

 Design

 The column shows 2,662 figures and 155 scenes; Trajan himself appears on the column 58 times.

-The continuous helical frieze winds 25 times from base to capital and was an architectural innovation in its time.
+The continuous helical frieze winds 23 times from base to capital and was an architectural innovation in its time.
 The design was adopted by later emperors such as Marcus Aurelius.
 The narrative band expands from about 1 m at the base of the column to 1.2 m at the top.

 The scenes unfold continuously.
 Often a variety of different perspectives are used in the same scene, so that more can be revealed (e.g., a different angle is used to show men working behind a wall).